qiueqiue/simpleapp-generator/README.md

 [ ] create invoice and receipt
 [x] fix error reporting and success reporting at frontend [x] define some allow override and some not

-[ ] create tenant/org/branch auto increament
+[ ] json schema can set generate what page type, no define = no generate page [ ] create tenant/org/branch auto increament
 [ ] focus on functions customer, product, invoice and receipt [~] repeat same typscript formula at frontend and backend